 Weapons crimes are not something the state of Connecticut handles lightly.
-Most weapons charges are felonies, accompanied with substantial fines and lengthy prison terms if you are convicted.
+Most weapons charges are felonies, accompanied by substantial fines and lengthy prison terms if you are convicted.
 Below are some of the penalties you may face for various weapons crimes.

 Carrying a Dangerous Weapon